weidongxu-microsoft/java-sdk-tools/mcp/README.md

 ## Usage

-Use the `#mitigateBreaks` tool in azure-rest-api-specs repository.

-It is recommended to put the "main.tsp" or "client.tsp" as context.
+It is recommended to put the "main.tsp" or "client.tsp" in azure-rest-api-specs repository as context.
 They are the TypeSpec source for the Java SDK.

+Ask agent to "mitigate Java breaking changes from TypeSpec".
+If agent does not find the right tool, you can use the `#mitigateBreaks` tool directly, and confirm to let agent take actions.

 Tips:
 - It may help to disable the "azure-sdk-mcp" tool, if the workspace is in repository root.